ihtnc/advent-of-code-js/README.md

 If the `inspect` link is not available, click the `Configure...` button on the `chrome://inspect` page then add the server address.
 The details can be found on the console output when the server starts.
 Look for the text `"the Next.js router server should be inspected at [port]"`.

 ## Advent of Code session

-The application requires a valid session value to be able to fetch the challenge data from the Advent of Code website.
+The application requires a valid session value to be able to fetch the associated input from the Advent of Code website.

 To get the session value:
 1. Navigate to the [Advent of Code](https://adventofcode.com/) website.